Mazda MX-5 - **Starting Price**: Around £15,000

 **Performance Specs:**

-- **Engine Power**: The Barchetta was powered by a spirited 1.8-liter DOHC (Double Overhead Camshaft) petrol four-cylinder engine.
-Picture it as the espresso machine at your favorite café—compact, efficient, and ready to deliver a shot of adrenaline.
+- **Engine Power**: The Barchetta was powered by a spirited 1.8-litre DOHC (Double Overhead Camshaft) petrol four-cylinder engine.
+Picture it as the espresso machine at your favourite café—compact, efficient, and ready to deliver a shot of adrenaline.
 This engine churned out 131 PS (that's about 129 horsepower) at 6,300 rpm.

 - **Acceleration**: From 0 to 100 km/h (62 mph), it pirouetted in a sprightly 8.9 seconds.
 Faster than you can say "cappuccino" three times!